GoogleCloudPlatform/solution-acceleration-toolkit/README.md

   compliance and best practices built in.

-- Policy Generator: Generate best practices policies for Forseti and other monitoring solutions, customizable for your infra.
+- Policy Generator: Generate best practices policies for Forseti and other monitoring solutions, customized for your infra.

 - Terraform Importer: Automatically detect and import existing resources defined by your Terraform configs.